EarthEngineering/Facetop-Web-App/README.md

 # Translating the Web App into Your Language

-Thanks for your interest in internationalizing the FarmBot web app!
+Thanks for your interest in internationalizing the Facetop Web App!
 To add translations:

 1. Fork this repo
 0. Navigate to `/public/app-resources/languages` and run the command `node _helper.js yy` where `yy` is your language's [language code](http://www.science.co.il/Language/Locale-codes.php).
 Eg: `ru` for Russian.